What is coasteering in the sea all about?

 On the day we were greeted by Charlie and Alex who swiftly kitted us out in wetsuits, helmets and buoyancy aids.
 Gloves were an optional extra for those of us with soft office hands.
 All we had to bring along was a pair of tatty shorts (to go over the top of their wetsuits), some swimwear (to go underneath), a towel, plus a pair of trainers to wear in the sea.
 I opted for running trainers with a bit of grip on the bottom over a pair of non-grippy Converse.

-Our group consisted of an 11 man strong stag do so we all knew we had to “save face” and not wuss out of any of the jumps.
-After a training belly flop dive of approximately 1ft, and a rocky traverse above, the first jump was set at a height of just 4m, high enough to get you thinking but nothing compared to what what was to come.
+Our group consisted of an 11 man strong stag do so we all knew we had to “save face” and not wuss out.
+After a training belly flop dive of approximately 1ft, and a rocky traverse (above) the first jump was set at a height of just 4m.
+This was high enough to get you thinking but nothing compared to what what was to come.

-One of our instructors had a waterproof camera to capture our “epic” leaps, and both were calming and very professional giving clear instructions on which direction to jump when perched on the cliff edge (to avoid the odd submerged rock).
-I later found out that Alex is an ex-Royal Marine Commando so presumably he’d jumped from higher, in the dark, in the cold, in fall combats, wearing a heavy rucksack, so maybe we weren’t that brave after all!
+One of our instructors had a waterproof camera to capture our “epic” leaps.
+Both were calming and very professional giving clear instructions on which direction to jump when perched on the cliff edge.
+I later found out that Alex is an ex-Royal Marine Commando.
+Presumably he’d jumped from higher, in the dark, in the cold, in fall combats, wearing a heavy rucksack, so maybe we weren’t that brave after all!

-- Don’t dilly-dally at the edge, land vertically and don’t look down at the last second as otherwise you’ll get a 20mph slap to the face.
+- Don’t dilly-dally at the edge.
+Land vertically.
+Don’t look down at the last second as otherwise you’ll get a 20mph slap to the face.

-- Try not to be that last person to jump as otherwise you’ll have the rest of your group smugly looking up at you.
+- Try not to be that last person to jump.
+Otherwise you’ll have the rest of your group smugly looking up at you.

 - Grippy trainers.

-- Remember that Tom Daley dives in head first, and from higher up, and just in Speedos so what can go wrong 🙂
+- Remember that Tom Daley dives in head first, and from higher up, and just in Speedos 🙂